jaypipes/ghw/README.md

 * `ghw.ProcessorCore.LogicalProcessors` is an array of logical processor IDs assigned to any processing unit for the core

-### Block storage

-Information about the host computer's local block storage is returned from the `ghw.Block()` function.
-This function returns a pointer to a `ghw.BlockInfo`
-struct:

 ```go
 package main